Buying Guides · Last updated 2 June 2026

 The Big Question Every Expat Faces

 You have landed a job in Gibraltar, or you have decided this is where you want to be.
-Maybe you are working in the gaming sector, financial services, or running your own business.
-Either way, one of the first and most significant decisions you will face is whether to rent or buy.
+Maybe you are working in financial services, gaming, or running your own operation.
+Either way, one of the first significant decisions you will face is whether to rent or buy.

 It is not a simple question.
 The answer depends on your financial situation, how long you plan to stay, your lifestyle preferences, and your attitude to property investment.
-Having worked with hundreds of expats making this exact decision, here is our honest and practical breakdown.
+Here is an honest, practical breakdown of both paths.

 The Gibraltar Rental Market: What to Expect

-These figures will likely have increased slightly by the time you read this.
-Rents in Gibraltar have been climbing steadily for years, driven by the same supply-demand imbalance that affects the sales market.
+Rents in Gibraltar have climbed steadily for years, driven by the same supply-demand imbalance that affects the sales market.
+These figures are likely to have moved by the time you read this.

 Key characteristics of the rental market:

-- It is tight.
-Good properties are snapped up within days, sometimes hours, of being listed.
+• It is tight.
+Good properties go within days, sometimes hours, of being listed.
 If you see something you like, act fast.

-- Furnished is standard.
-Most rentals in Gibraltar come furnished, which is convenient for new arrivals.
-If you want unfurnished, it is available but less common.
+• Furnished is standard.
+Most rentals come furnished, which suits new arrivals.
+Unfurnished options exist but are less common.

 The Case for Renting